QuizandSurveyMaster/quiz_master_next/readme.txt

 12. Reporting and analysis result

 == Changelog ==

+= 7.2.1 (June 25, 2021) =
+* Bug: Fixed layout issues with rtl languages.
+* Bug: Fixed issue of user comments not appearing on admin result page.
+* Bug: Fixed issue with recaptcha not appearing on random quiz.

+= 7.2.0 (June 21, 2021) =
+* Feature: Introduced QSM Themes.
+* Feature: Introduced image type answers.
+* Bug: Fixed issue where there is an empty last page while using auto pagination.

+= 7.1.19 (June 3, 2021) =
+* Bug: Fixed security issue related to IP address sanitization.

+= 7.1.18 (May 31, 2021) =
+* Bug: Fixed recently discovered security issues.

+= 7.1.17 (May 28, 2021) =
+* Bug: Fixed the issue where page title shows Nan:Nan:Nan on reload.
+* Bug: Fixed the issue when editing duplicate questions updates original questions.

+= 7.1.16 (April 29, 2021) =
+* Bug: Fixed the issue with Facebook share.
+* Bug: Fixed issue with timer starting on intro page.
+* Bug: Fixed pagination issue with multiple quizzes on same page.
+* Bug: Fixed issue with tiny-mce causing conflict with other plugins.
+* Bug: Fixed the issue of logic rules not being copied when duplicating quiz.
+* Feature: Added rich textbox for correct answer information.
+* Feature: Added additional condition for Email template for different answers.

 = 7.1.15 (April 13, 2021) =
 * Bug: Fixed SQL errors due to which questions were disappearing from some old quizzes.